brentvollebregt/nitratine.net/posts/python-requests-tutorial/post.md

  - `.headers`: The headers of the response
  - `.cookies`: The cookies returned in the response.
 You can access cookie value like you would use a dict: `response.cookies['logged_in']`.

-To get the value of these attributes, use them like I did in the previous code example.
+To get the value of these attributes, use them as I did in the previous code example.

 ### .json()
 If a site returns a JSON response, you can call `.json()` on the `Response` object to convert the JSON object in the response to a Python dictionary.